GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 ![Auto tokenizing pipelines](Auto_Tokenizing_Pipelines_Arch.svg)

-The solution is comprised of two pipelines (one for each of the tasks):
+The solution comprises two pipelines (one for each of the tasks):
   1. Sample + Identify
   1. Tokenize

-The __sample & identify pipeline__ extracts a small number of sample records from the source files.
-The identify part of pipeline then decomposes each sample record into columns to categorize them into one of the [in-built infotypes](https://cloud.google.com/dlp/docs/infotypes-reference) or [custom infotypes](https://cloud.google.com/dlp/docs/creating-custom-infotypes) using Cloud DLP.
+The __sample & identify pipeline__ extracts a few sample records from the source files.
+The *identify* part of pipeline then decomposes each sample record into columns to categorize them into one of the [in-built infotypes](https://cloud.google.com/dlp/docs/infotypes-reference) or [custom infotypes](https://cloud.google.com/dlp/docs/creating-custom-infotypes) using Cloud DLP.
 The sample & identify pipeline outputs following files to Cloud Storage:
   * Avro schema of the file
   * Detected info-types for each of the input columns.